 - GEO485 GIS Programming and Automation (Penn State Open CourseWare) - Learn Python and how to automate GIS tasks in Esri ArcGIS desktop.
 Visit.
 (3 votes in our old forum).

 - Python Geo-Spatial Development.
 Old but interesting, not in vain gets 23 rating votes.

 - El GIS programming Fundamentals (GIS540) from NC State University gets 4 votes.
 It seems, indeed with more information than that of Penn State.

 - A portal with lots of information.
 GIS LOUNGE Provides a wide range of articles, news, courses and other information.
 Your 44 votes support user preferences.

-In my experience, online courses are guidance, in which you learn to lose your fear, do guided exercises, interact with classmates and teachers; but at the end of the course, if you want to take the subject seriously and take it to a dedicated level, you should buy a good book.
+In my experience, online courses are orientative, in which you learn to lose your fear, do guided exercises, interact with classmates and teachers; But at the end of the course, if you want to take the subject seriously and take it to a dedicated level, you should buy a good book.
 In this regard, we are provided with a list to review calmly:

 With 13 votes, Python Geospatial Development appears to start building applications from scratch using Open Source GIS.
 A good start

 - Python Scripting for ArcGIS (Esri) - To create custom geoprocessing tools and learn how to write python code in ArcGIS.
 It can be downloaded and exercises through Esri.
 It appears in the Penn State course bibliography.

 Still interested in learning ArcPy?
 Here one list Resources to investigate.